vandres98/Bachelor-Thesis-about-Counterfactuals-in-Time-Series-Classification/README.md

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     chmod +x Miniconda3-latest-Linux-x86_64.sh
     ./Miniconda3-latest-Linux-x86_64.sh

+### Data
+Unfortunately the data for this project exceeds the given size limit of github.
+To get the data, please go to the [gitlab repository](https://arxiv.org/pdf/2009.13211.pdf) and download the data from the data folder.

 ## Produce counterfactuals for PTB-XL data
 To generate the counterfactuals for the downloaded PTB-XL data, please run all the cells in the provided jupiter notebook [NativeGuide.ipynb](https://git.imp.fu-berlin.de/viktoa98/bachelor-thesis-about-counterfactuals-in-time-series-classification/-/blob/master/NativeGuide.ipynb) in given order.
 Usually you can just click on "Run All".
 The last cell produces the counterfactuals.
 To get the counterfactual of a specific query time series from the testing data you have to provide a X_test_index in the first cell.
 Furthermore, you can specify the class that the query should have.
 If both are not provided, a random query ECG sample is selected every time running the last cell.